maelys-mcardle/snowflake/docs/README.md

 # Snowflake

 **Snowflake** is a programming language made designed with microcontrollers as both the editing and execution environment.
-As such, it is designed with a few assumptions:
+It is designed for this hypothetical device:

 * The target device is memory-bound rather than CPU-bound.
 * Numeric keypad as the input device including [for typing letters][1]